 Immigration views are changing despite the ongoing political discourse that misconstrues the facts, Mr. Appleby said.
 “Facts have a longer life,” he said.
-“Once you parse through the rhetoric, you see the immigration worker complements the U.S. economy.
+“Once you parse through the rhetoric, you see the immigrant worker complements the U.S. economy.
 They create jobs.
 Those in business acknowledge this.
 Immigration is part of a robust economy.”

+While the survey found that fewer Americans than just a few years ago see granting undocumented immigrants legal status as a “reward” for bad behavior, fewer than half of Americans knew that most immigrants are in the United States legally.
 The Pew survey found that Republicans, particularly those over 50, were more likely than Democrats to favor reductions in legal immigration.
 Legal immigration is always the preferred method, Mr. Appleby said, because it enables immigrants to integrate more efficiently and build the economy.

 “Once you parse through the rhetoric, you see the immigration worker complements the U.S. economy.
 They create jobs.”

 “You’re always going to have a core group of people who are nativist in their views,” Mr. Appleby said.

 Tom Smith, O.F.M.
 Conv., director of the Holy Cross Retreat Center in Las Cruces, N.M., was encouraged by the survey findings.
 The retreat center offers “Franciscan hospitality” to undocumented immigrants and refugees.